Grey-winged Trumpeter by David Beadle, a very difficult bird to get such a great image of.

 Marail Guan, Black-headed Parrot, Yellow-billed Jacamar, Guianan Toucanet, Green Aracari, Blood-coloured and Golden-collared Woodpeckers, Band-tailed and Black-throated Antshrikes, Spot-tailed Antwren, Rufous-throated Antbird, Painted Tody Flycatcher, Capuchinbird, Guianan Cock-of-the-rock, Dusky Purpletuft, White-fronted and White-throated Manakins, Saffron-crested and Tiny Tyrant Manakins, Blue-backed Tanager and Finsch's Euphonia.
 Also a chance of Boat-billed Tody Tyrant and White Bellbird (Oct-Mar).

-Grey-winged Trumpeter and Guianan Red Cotinga, as well as Black-faced, Grey-bellied and Rufous Crab Hawks, Blue-cheeked Amazon, Red-fan Parrot, Lilac-tailed Parrotlet, Chapman’s Swift, Green-throated Mango, Arrowhead Piculet (endemic to Suriname), Red-billed Woodcreeper, Black Manakin, Cinereous Mourner, Glossy-backed Becard, Rose-breasted Chat, Fulvous Shrike Tanager, Red-and-black Grosbeak and Wing-barred Seedeater.
-Also a chance of Harpy Eagle, Rusty-breasted Nunlet, Wing-banded Antbird, Spotted and Thrush-like Antpittas, White-throated Pewee, Crimson Fruitcrow and Sharpbill, and an outside chance of Zigzag Heron (for example, out of Kabalebo Lodge in western Suriname).
+Grey-winged Trumpeter, Black-faced, Grey-bellied and Rufous Crab Hawks, Blue-cheeked Amazon, Red-fan Parrot, Lilac-tailed Parrotlet, Chapman’s Swift, Green-throated Mango, Arrowhead (Guianan) Piculet (endemic to Suriname), Black Manakin, Cinereous Mourner, Glossy-backed Becard, Rose-breasted Chat, Fulvous Shrike Tanager, Red-and-black Grosbeak and Wing-barred Seedeater.
+Also a chance of Harpy Eagle, Rusty-breasted Nunlet, Red-billed Woodcreeper, Wing-banded Antbird, Spotted and Thrush-like Antpittas, White-throated Pewee (very rare), Guianan Red Cotinga, Crimson Fruitcrow and Sharpbill, and an outside chance of Zigzag Heron (for example, out of Kabalebo Lodge in western Suriname).

 Magnificent Frigatebird, Scarlet Ibis (mostly Apr-Sep), Blue-and-yellow, Red-and-green and Scarlet Macaws, hummingbirds including Black-eared Fairy, Crimson Topaz and Ruby Topaz, jacamars including Bronzy, Great, Green-tailed and Paradise, Channel-billed and White-throated Toucans, White-plumed Antbird, Pompadour and Spangled Cotingas, and Musician Wren, as well as Blue-throated Piping Guan, Snail Kite, Black-collared Hawk, Ornate Hawk Eagle, Lined and Slaty-backed Forest Falcons, Red-bellied and Red-shouldered Macaws, parrots, nightjars including Ladder-tailed, Great Potoo, trogons, Amazonian Motmot, all five South American Kingfishers, puffbirds, Black-necked Aracari, woodpeckers including Chestnut and Ringed, Point-tailed Palmcreeper, spinetails, woodcreepers, antbirds including Ferruginous-backed, antpittas, antshrikes, antwrens, Purple-throated Fruitcrow, Screaming Piha, Crimson-hooded and Golden-headed Manakins, becards, Slaty-capped Shrike Vireo, Cayenne Jay, tanagers, Bicoloured Conebill, Yellow Oriole and Yellow-hooded Blackbird.
 Also a chance of Sunbittern.